 Once somebody finds a defect, we analyze that defect from the time it got into the supply chain to when it actually gets resolved.

-We leverage JIRA just like software development team does.
+We leverage JIRA just like the software development team does.
 We register our defects and figure out how to get development teams to take responsibility for those ideas.
 It goes through their process of release and regression testing.
 As part of that, we look back to see where our opportunities are.

 As an example, we started out where things may have taken weeks.
 We then reduced it down to days and ultimately got it down to hours.
 We've seen defect resolution where it's now minutes.
-When it's something we've discovered that was just a mistake by an engineer, we realize “mistakes do happen.”
-We found that our cycle times also help us to find fault stack vulnerabilities in real time, because we get to do end-to-end testing more aggressively utilizing this method.
+When it's something we've discovered was just a mistake by an engineer, we realize "mistakes do happen."
+We found that our cycle times also help us find fault stack vulnerabilities in real time, because we get to do end-to-end testing more aggressively using this method.

 Based upon the vulnerabilities that are found, you'll get a letter grade, like A through F...so everybody in their org structure gets to see what the grade is for their account.

-Shannon: It's really quick, and we've discovered through some science that having component based resources like AMIs provides us an advantage when doing things like remediating vulnerabilities.
-Using AMI based resources, we have seen that when there’s a defect in it, we can find and remediate all of the defective AMI’s quickly.
+Shannon: It's really quick, and we've discovered through some science that having component based resources like AMIs provides us with an advantage when doing things like remediating vulnerabilities.
+Using AMI based resources, we have seen that when there's a defect in it, we can find and remediate all of the defective AMI’s quickly.
 That improves everyone's security across the company.

-So if you're just picking out really good components, keeping track of those components and adding security into them, then you'll actually see a different effect across our pipeline.
+So if you're just picking out good components, keeping track of those components and adding security into them, you'll actually see a different effect across our pipeline.
 A single change can actually have a dramatic effect on reducing the problems within the pipeline.

 Derek: You mentioned customers.
 Are these internal customers?